Picatrix: Content and sources

 The work's point of departure is the unity of reality divided into symmetrical and corresponding degrees, planes or worlds: a reality stretched between two poles: the original One, God the source of all existence, and man, the microcosm, who, with his science (scientia) brings the dispersion back to its origin, identifying and using their correspondences.

 Same section in a different 18th century manuscript (Riyadh, KSU MS 5751).

 According to the Prologue, the author researched over two hundred works in the creation of Picatrix.
 However, there are three significant Near/Middle Eastern influences: Jabir ibn Hayyan, the Brethren of Purity, and ibn Wahshiyya's Nabataean Agriculture.
 The influence of Jabir ibn Hayyan comes in the form of a cosmological background that removes magical practices from the context of diabolical influences and reasserts these practices as having a divine origin.
 The author of Picatrix utilizes Neoplatonic theories of hypostasis that mirror the work of Jabir ibn Hayyan.

+The lunar mansions (mansiones Lunae) constitute one of the central organizing principles of the Picatrix, underpinning much of its electional astrology, talismanic image magic, and ritual operations.
+Throughout the work, the Moon’s passage through the twenty-eight mansions determines the timing, construction, and intended effects of magical images, suffumigations, and planetary rituals.
+The Latin text devotes substantial attention to the virtues of the lunar mansions, including an entire chapter on “the properties and compositions of the heavens for making images in the twenty-eight mansions of the Moon” (De generibus, proprietatibus et compositionibus caeli ad faciendum imagines in XXVIII mansionibus Lunae), followed by numerous practical operations organized according to the mansions.

+The Picatrix also repeatedly presents the Indians (Hindus) as authoritative custodians of important branches of magical knowledge.
+In Book II, Chapter 5 (“The division of this science among nations, and which part of it each nation possesses”), the text explicitly states that “the Hindus are most versed in this last science” and further emphasizes that “the Hindus have their strength and power through words,” before describing Indian traditions of sacred speech, enchantment, and magical practice in considerable detail.
+Elsewhere, the work repeatedly attributes the knowledge of the lunar mansions and their magical virtues to Indian authorities (Nakshatra), treating Indian astrological doctrine as one of the principal sources from which this aspect of astral magic was derived.
+While modern scholarship generally understands the medieval lunar mansion tradition as the product of interaction between Indian, Persian, and Arabic astrological traditions, the Picatrix itself consistently presents Indian learning as a foundational authority for both mansion lore and several other branches of celestial magic.